 There’s no question that Washington, D.C.’s African-American community has deep roots in the area.
 Through the decades, they’ve helped shape the city into a vibrant melting pot of history and culture.

-The Smithsonian’s new African American History & Culture Museum sets a stunning focal point for an exploration of these contributions and experiences.
+The Smithsonian’s National Museum of African American History and Culture sets a stunning focal point for an exploration of these contributions and experiences.
 But there’s so much more to see and do.
 From Civil War memorials to the White House, pay tribute to African-American culture at these highlighted spots.

 Where to Get a Taste

 High-profile people, including former D.C.
 Mayor Vincent Gray, have dined on low-country comfort foods like gumbo at Georgia Brown’s, which also hosts a popular Sunday gospel brunch.
 Marvin pays homage to R&B singer Marvin Gaye with an eclectic menu reflecting the vocalist’s years in D.C. and Belgium.

 Ben and Virginia Ali’s beloved Ben’s Chili Bowl has been serving up the city’s famous “halfsmoke” hot dogs since 1958, drawing celebs and politicos, whose photos decorate the walls inside.
 In 2008, the Alis’ sons opened Ben’s Next Door, dishing up a full menu of Southern favorites like brined fried chicken and shrimp and white grits.

 In the greater U St. area, once known as “Black Broadway,” the 1922 Lincoln Theatre and 1910 Howard Theatre were hubs of jazz, drawing locals like Duke Ellington, Billie Holiday and Ella Fitzgerald.
 Today, these restored venues attract an eclectic mix of performers.

 Where to Experience History